 Over the years the financial benefits of annuities have dwindled due to very low interest rates.
 Instead, it has become increasingly attractive to keep your pension pot invested, and gradually draw it down.
 This is not without risk.
 Consistently poor market returns can decimate your pension pot.
 But imagine you have a choice between a guaranteed £5,000-a-year pension and a £10,000-a-year income with a 95% chance of being sustainable.
 This is a simplification of the typical choice of course, but illustrates the point.
 Many people would choose the latter.

 Before the UK government introduced pension freedoms, the choice was usually academic.
 Many people had been forced into buying an annuity.
 Now every new retiree has the choice.
-And drawdown is often the rational choice.
+And drawdown is often seen as an attractive option.

 Risk reduction and drawdown